bumptech/nitro/docs/nitro.md

 The easiest way to create a frame is to use `nitro_frame_new_copy`.
-This function copies the buffer `data` for `size` bytes onto the heap, and frees its private copy after it is sent.
+This function copies the buffer at pointer `data` for `size` bytes onto the heap, and frees its private copy after it is sent.

 Note that if frames are sent using the
 `NITRO_REUSE` flags,